senyoIsaac/senyoIsaac.github.io/_github/995-traffic-sign-classifier.md

 ---
-title: "Automated Traffic Sign Recognition Using Deep Learning"
+title: "3.0 Automated Traffic Sign Recognition Using Deep Learning"
 permalink: /github/traffic-sign-classifier
 excerpt: "This project focuses on automated traffic sign recognition using a deep learning model trained on the GTSRB dataset.
 A Convolutional Neural Network (CNN) is implemented in PyTorch and deployed via a Streamlit web app, allowing users to upload and classify multiple traffic sign images at once.
 The system provides real-time predictions with confidence scores and displays results in a grid format for easy interpretation.<br/><img src='/images/gtsrb.png'>"
 collection: github